 Other prefectures in Japan also have their own Kenjinkai, but the Shiga Kenjinkai probably has the largest network with at least one chapter in each of the 47 prefectures as well as in 11 countries overseas: USA (Seattle, Southern California, and Hawaii), Canada (Vancouver, Alberta, and Toronto), Mexico, Brazil, Argentina, Peru, Hong Kong, Indonesia, France, UK, and Germany.

 All the Shiga Kenjinkai chapters in Japan and overseas belong to the National Federation of Shiga Kenjinkai (全国滋賀県人会連合会) called Zenkoku Shiga Kenjinkai Rengokai or Zenjiren for short.
-The national federation has its office in Tokyo Shiga Kenjinkai office.
+The national federation has its office in the Kyoto Shiga Kenjinkai office.
 Each chapter receives a small annual subsidy from the national federation.

 In Japan, the Shiga Kenjinkai varies widely with regard to membership.
 The Shiga Kenjinkai in Kyoto and Tokyo is very large with thousands of members.
 They include prominent business people.
 Both Tokyo and Kyoto even have their own Shiga Kenjinkai building.
 Others may have fewer than 20 members.

 In Japan, many Shiga Kenjinkai have Omi Shonin merchant roots.
 During the feudal era, eastern Shiga had many merchants called Omi shonin who traveled up and down Japan.
 They sold fabrics, lacquerware, medicines, etc., and established branch outlets all over Japan.
 (A few of them became major department stores, wholesalers, and trading companies.)
 Thus, many natives of Shiga moved away and settled all over Japan to sell their wares.